idan-kalishov/SmartEat/exercise-service/README.md

 ## Description

-This service provides excersise management capabilities using gRPC.
+This service provides exercise management capabilities using gRPC.

 ## Installation